1. “I can’t get a DUI if I’m below the legal limit.”

 Any of these factors could come into play and lead to a ‘false positive’ BAC score.

 Attorney Joe Good focuses exclusively on DUI practice, giving him an in-depth knowledge of DUI law that many other defense attorneys don’t have.
-If you are facing DUI charges, contact Joe Good, Attorney at Law today to get started on your defense with the best.
+If you were charged with DUI in the Mt.
+Pleasant or Charleston area, contact Joe Good, Attorney at Law today to get started on your defense with the best.